hellowac/mapnik-wiki-zh-cn/AWS-Lambda.md

 `make test`

-Congrats! you have working copy of node-mapnik suitable for deployment on AWS Lambda
+Congrats! you have a working copy of node-mapnik/mapnik suitable for deploying on AWS Lambda